-It’s been a LONG time since I have given any updates to our second floor kids/guest bathroom.
+It’s been a LONG time since I have given any updates to our second floor kids/guest bathroom and I wanted to tackle some easy diy floating shelves.
 Like many rooms in our home, it got like 75% of the way there (painted, tiled, new bath and shower, vanities, mirrors, lighting), but then none of the finishing projects happened.
 That seems to have happened all across our house – needing to get the essentials done, but then never finding the time to get to the more fun decorating and accessorizing part!

 Luckily, with my Dad staying over a few weeks ago and keen to help with a project around the house, we knocked this one out in an afternoon: some above-the-toilet bathroom shelves.
 Nothing like a helper to get you motivated!